bfarmilo/db_connect/README.md

 9. ~~Interface to allow addition and linking of markman terms to patents and constructions~~
 10. Better reporting for shortlisting, claim export - Improve experimental save-as feature
 11. Write back-end for Patent Summary updating
+26. OR For Patent View, use Patent Summary for notes entry, and remove it from full-text view
 12. Enable Expiry date estimation writing
 13. DB migration to cloud
 14. DB authentication and user tracking